ev1313/dingsda/docs/misc.rst

 StopIf
 ------

-Checks for a condition after each element, and stops a Struct Sequence GreedyRange from parsing or building following elements.
+Checks for a condition after each element, and stops a Struct GreedyRange from parsing or building following elements.

 ::

     Struct('x'/Byte, StopIf(this.x == 0), 'y'/Byte)
-    Sequence('x'/Byte, StopIf(this.x == 0), 'y'/Byte)
     GreedyRange(FocusedSeq(0, 'x'/Byte, StopIf(this.x == 0)))